Saga of King Harald

 Geirason,

-in the verses he composed about Harald, Gunhild's son:
+the verses he composed about Harald, Gunhild's son:

 ENDNOTES:

-(1) Heimdal was one of the gods, whose
+was one of the gods, whose horse was called Gold-

 3.

-COUNCILS BY GUNHILD AND HER SONS.
+BY GUNHILD AND HER SONS.

 Gunhild

-the King-mother, and her sons, often met, and talked
+King-mother, and her sons, often met, and talked

 together

-upon the government of the country.
+the government of the country.
+Once Gunhild asked

 her

-sons what they intended to do with their kingdom of
+what they intended to do with their kingdom of

-Throndhjem.
-"Ye have the title of king, as your
+title of king, as your forefathers had

 before

-you; but ye have little land or people, and there are many
+but ye have little land or people, and there are many

 to

-divide with.
-In the East, at Viken,
+with.
+In the

-there are Trygve and
+East, at Viken, there are Trygve and

 Gudrod;